10 Things You Don’t Know About a Notice of Interest

 Property Interest Notice

-Perhaps you’ve received one.
-Perhaps you’ve heard of it and simply haven’t the foggiest notion of what it is.
-Perhaps it’s the first time you’ve heard the phrase and are frightened of receiving one.
+Perhaps you’ve received a notice of interest or maybe you’ve heard of it and simply haven’t the foggiest notion of what it is.
+Perhaps it’s the first time you’ve heard the phrase “notice of interest” and are frightened of receiving one.
 What is it?
 How does it affect you?
 What does it mean?
 And what steps can you take to avoid receiving one?

 If you received a property interest notice and simply felt it was too insignificant or obscure to respond to… think again.
 A notice of interest can mean serious business for you.
 It can play a decisive role in whether or not you keep your property.
 And it’s something that should be an unquestionable cause of concern for you.
 But there are ways to fight it.
 But first?
 Let’s take a look at what a notice of interest actually is.